robinsedlaczek/ForceFeedbackProgramming/README.md

 That hopefully changes with FFP!
 Because FFP will tell you right away _while you're typing_ how you're doing on the evolvability front.

 And not only will FFP tell you how clean your code is, it will actively hinder you to pollute it. _FFP gives you visual feedback plus tacktile._ You'll experience a real force right at your fingertips!
-Writing less clean code will tangibly harder.
+Writing less clean code will become tangibly harder.

 And all this is made possible through a simple Visual Studio extension.